 CISL also offers additional weekend excursions, which provide a great opportunity to practice English with classmates and locals, to places such as:

 - Monterey, Carmel, Big Sur

-A Typical Week in the Life of a CISL SF Student
+A week in the life of a CISL SF student

 What is life really like if you attend CISL San Francisco?
 We took a look at a typical week for a CISL SF student, complete with afterschool activities.
 The result?
 A week of culture, fun, and great food!

 The city is alive early as professionals make their way to work, and you are heading out with them as you go to class.
 You stop off at your favorite cafe for a delicious coffee and pastry before beginning your week: maybe a delicious Iced Mint Mojito Coffee from Philz or a gluten-free treat from charming Jane’s Cafe.

 English classes are of course productive and fun: you hear all about your classmates’ weekends and share the fun times you had as well.
 After several hours of improving your English skills inside the CISL classroom, you are ready for lunch.
 You and your classmates grab lunch from your favorite food truck and then head to a local park to enjoy.
 After lunch, you attend the indoor rock climbing activity organized by CISL.
 So many opportunities to take great photos!
 Because you have a busy week ahead, you decide to call it an early night so you’re not too tired for the upcoming fun.

 It’s baseball time!
 You and your friends purchase tickets to a Giants game through the CISL front desk, and the seats are great!
 You skip lunch because you want to fill yourself up with park food, which is actually quite impressive: it’s definitely not just hot dogs at AT&T Park!
 You enjoy a tasty Grilled Crab Sandwich from the Crazy Crab Wharf at the park and watch the game.
 Go Giants!